Th3BFG/chatbot-scripts/EmoteHandler/README.md

 # Emote Handler
 Emote Handler for the [Streamlabs Chatbot](https://streamlabs.com/chatbot)

-Allows a Streamer to configure Emotes for their Streamlabs Chatbot to respond to.
+Allows a Streamer to configure Emotes for their Chatbot to respond to.
-Currently, the bot will respond with the configured emote.
+By default, the Chatbot will respond with the same Emote.
-I would eventually like to allow for custom responses.
+To configure a custom response, add a colon (:) after the Emote, then the response.
+Separate each Emote entry with a semicolon (;).

+Example Dictionary:
+Kreygasm; FeelsBadMan:FeelsGoodMan; SeemsGood

-Bot comes with a configurable cooldown to prevent spam.
-Cooldown is applied per emote, per user.
+The script comes with a configurable cooldown to prevent spam.
+Cooldown is applied per Emote, per user.
+Default Cooldown is 3 minutes.